denten-books/plain-text/2-device.md

 so, his imagined machine breached the boundary between idea and matter.
 It was exactly an instrument for transforming thoughts into shapes, of the kind approached by formalist poetics.
-In that sense, Turing's hypothetical machine represents a advancement in the development of a long-standing thought experiment concerning the nature of human understanding and the beginning of a new, machine-assisted philological practice.
+In that sense, Turing's hypothetical machine represents an advancement in the development of a long-standing thought experiment concerning the nature of human understanding and the beginning of a new, machine-assisted philological practice.